Displaced Tenant Housing Preference Program (DTHP)

 - References Section 37.9(a)(8) of the Rent Ordinance

-- You are still eligible even if your landlord rescinds the eviction, if you already moved out.
+- If you have already moved out, you are still eligible even if your landlord rescinds the eviction. you would not be eligible if you have not moved out and your landlord rescinds the eviction.

-- You must have received a Fire Displacement Verification Form signed by a public safety official.
+- Complete the Fire Displacement Verification Form signed by a public safety official.
+This form is included in the DTHP application.

 Apply for DTHP